MohammadSeyedabadi/MohammadSeyedabadi.com/src/posts/redux.md

 ---
-title: 'my first post'
+title: 'Using WebSockets in a Redux Application'
 date: '2025-10-16'
-image: myfirstpost.jpg
+image: redux.png
 excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
 isFeatured: true
 ---